 This is great news, since it not only allows seniors to access the insurance they need faster, but speeds up sales for agents as well.
 Plus, if you’re using Ritter’s Medicareful platform, SOAs are electronic (eSOAs) and even more convenient!
 It’s still a good idea to check out the latest set rules, now known as the Medicare Communications and Marketing Guidelines (MCMG), to ensure you always know how to remain compliant.

 There’s more to know about SOAs than just the recent changes.
 Here are the answers to a few frequently asked questions.

 Q: Who does an agent get an SOA from?

-A: Before any one-on-one personal/individual marketing in-person or telephonically, the agent must obtain an SOA in advance from the beneficiary.
+A: Before any one-on-one marketing in-person or over the phone, the agent must obtain an SOA in advance from the beneficiary.

 Q: When do you need to get an SOA form?

 A: When setting up the appointment to meet the beneficiary, you should send the SOA form so they can fill it out and give it to you at your meeting later.
 In the event of a walk-in meeting, you must collect an SOA before beginning any presentation.